TorMap/tormap/README.md

 - [yarn](https://yarnpkg.com/en/docs/install)
 - [serve](https://www.npmjs.com/package/serve)

+Troubleshooting:

+- Make sure `JAVA_HOME` points to a Java JDK version >= 11.

 ### Run development servers

 Make sure you have installed all requirements.
+The `./run` script will start the backend and frontend servers in separate terminals.
+Once you kill the terminal, the server is shutdown.
+The backend console will stay at an executing percentage below `100%`.
+This is normal behaviour with Gradle & Spring Boot.

 - Linux: Type `./run` or `bash ./run`
 - Windows: `run.bat`

-If the script fails or you prefer to run the servers manually:
+If the script fails, or you prefer to run the servers manually:

 1. Go into `backend` directory and run commands
     - `./gradlew` or on Windows `gradlew.bat`